jamesqquick/Quick-Chat-Bot/ReadMe.md

 1. bot token - the token for your discord bot (get this from discord.com)
 2. commands directory - the directory where your command files are stored
+3. test channel (optional) - a channel name to ignore while in production

 With those credentials in place, you can create your Discord bot.